5 Tips for Handling Jet Lag Like a Pro

 One way to ensure you’re on your A-game when you land is adapting to your new schedule before you fly.
-For example, if you’re flying somewhere that’s seven hours ahead, start going to bed 30 minutes later than the previous day for a few days before takeoff.
+So if you’re flying somewhere that’s seven hours ahead, start going to bed 30 minutes later than the previous day for a few days before takeoff.

-Did you know that jet lag is partly due to dehydration?
-Being on an airplane, which is a low-humidity environment, certainly doesn’t help the situation.
+Did you know that jet lag disorder is partly due to dehydration?
+Being on an airplane certainly doesn’t help the situation.
 Luckily the fix is easy.
 Just make sure you’re drinking water regularly before, during and after your flight.
-To stay hydrated during the flight, buy water bottles before you board or ask the flight attendant for water every time they come around - it’s free after all!
-Many airports also have water fountains throughout the terminals so you can refill your bottle on the way out.
-And some hotels offer complimentary water bottles to keep you hydrated throughout your entire stay.

 Try to sleep on the plane if it’s nighttime where you’re going.
-Using an eye mask will block out any light flowing into the plane, and some airlines provide ear plugs to block out any chatter.
+Light bothering you?
+Use an eye mask and ear plugs to block out any chatter.
 If you’re one of those people who has trouble falling asleep during flights, no need to force it, just try to relax and get as much rest as possible.

-If it’s going to be daytime where you’re traveling to, then try to stay awake by watching movies, reading a book, catching up on emails, listening to funny podcasts or whatever activity that will fend off sleep.
+If it’s going to be daytime where you’re traveling to, then try to stay awake – watch movies, read a book or catch up on emails to help fend off sleep.

 4. Arrive early

 If you have important events or meetings to attend during your trip, arriving early to your destination will give your mind and body time to adjust to the new time zone.
 If you have a morning meeting, opt for a flight the night before so you can settle in, get a full night of sleep and show up prepared and well-rested.
-Also avoid red eye flights on the way to your destination, as it’s likely you won’t get much (or any!) sleep and your body will not have any time to adjust.
+Avoid red eye flights on the way to your destination, as it’s likely you won’t get much (or any!) sleep – leaving no time for your body to adjust.